cunnie/docs/backup_vcenter_to_s3.md

 * ***the backup script `vcenter_db_bkup.sh` accepts the S3 bucket name as an argument***
 * ***we added a reference to a blog post describing the restoration of the databases***

-The Cloud Foundry Development Teams use a heavily-customized VMware vCenter Server Appliance (VCSA) 5.5.
-We needed to architect an offsite backup solution of the VCSA's databases to avoid days of lost developer time in the event of a catastrophic failure.

-This blog post describes how we configured our VCSA to backup its databases nightly to Amazon S3 (Amazon's cloud storage service).

 The cost for offsite storage of the databases?
 Pennies. <sup>[[1]](#s3_prices)</sup>